DynamoMTL/dynamo-ops/_posts/at-the-office/2017-08-01-guiding-the-house.md

 Don’t discount lunch, breaks, foosball, and any other chance we get, too!

 ##Closing the Office

 If you are the last one at the office, there are a few office closing tasks you need to do:

-**Lights:**Please turn off all the lights on the 2nd and 3rd floors.
+**Lights:** Please turn off all the lights on the 2nd and 3rd floors.
 This includes lights inside conference rooms, bathrooms and phonebooths.
 The lights for the the 3rd floor are located inside the locker room.

-**Locks:** The doors for the 2nd and 3rd floor will be locked automatically at 6PM.
-When you leave through the front door, make sure you lock the main lock.
+**Locks:** If leaving last it is your responsibility to assure the front door is locked.